agpelliza/ror_gl/README.md

 Steps to reproduce this example
 -------------------------------

-- Create project
-  `rails new ror_gl --skip-test-unit`
+- Create project with `rails new ror_gl --skip-test-unit`.
 The --skip-test-unit option to the rails command tells Rails not to generate a test directory associated with the default Test::Unit framework.
 This is not because we won’t be writing tests, is just because we will be using RSpec.

-- Update necessary gems
-  At this point we need to get the [Gemfile updated][1] to include the required gems.
+- Update the [Gemfile][1] to include the required gems.
 Once we have so we need to run following commands:

   `bundle install --without production`

   `bundle update`

   `bundle install`

-  From now on we won't need the _--without production_ fleag any more, since it's a remembered option and bundle will handle it for us.
+  From now on we won't need the _--without production_ flag any more, since it's a _remembered option_ and bundle will do it for us.

-- Improve security
+- Improve security by updating the [_secret\_token.rb_][2] file.
-  Also, we may want to update [_config/initializers/secret_token.rb_][2] at this early stage.
 This is not a must, but because it’s a potentially serious security issue I feel it’s important to include it even at this early stage.

-- Config RSpec
+- Config RSpec with `rails generate rspec:install`.
-  `rails generate rspec:install`
 This configures Rails to use RSpec in place of Test::Unit.

 [1]: https://github.com/agpelliza/ror_gl/blob/master/Gemfile